eclipse/kiso-testing/docs/tools/show_tag.rst

 Show and export test suite tags
 ===============================

-The ``show-tag`` CLI utility takes as input YAML configuration files and passively loads all the specified test suites in order to create a test information table.
+The ``pykiso-tags`` CLI utility takes as input YAML configuration files and passively loads all the specified test suites in order to create a test information table.

 This table contains the number of test cases that will be run when providing this